Is there a dynamical tendency in H0 with late time measurements?: Cosmology

 BAO measurements constrain these distances all divided by the sound horizon $r_{\textrm{d}}$.
-Therefore, $H_0$ and $r_{\textrm{d}}$ are degenerated with each other.
-The BAO measurements constraint the product $H_0 r_{\textrm{d}}$, and therefore are key in the treatment of Hubble tension.
+Therefore, $H_0$ and $r_{\textrm{d}}$ are degenerate with each other.
+BAO measurements constrain the product $H_0 r_{\textrm{d}}$, and therefore are key in the treatment of Hubble tension.
 This constraint implies that a higher $H_0$, as that obtained by SH0ES \cite{Riess_2022}, requires a lower $r_{\text{d}}$, which is incompatible with the value inferred by the Planck Collaboration \cite{refId0}.
-In this work we won't use the CMB prior on $r_{\textrm{d}}$ as this will imply the use of data outside our redshift bins.
+In this work, we will not use the CMB prior on $r_{\textrm{d}}$ as this will imply the use of data outside our redshift bins.